-"Mr. Ballantyne weaves the romantic episode of the mutiny of the 'Bounty' into a most effective narrative."-Graphic.
+"Mr. Ballantyne weaves the romantic episode of the mutiny of the Bounty' into a most effective narrative."-Graphic.
+With Illustrations.
+Crown 8vo.
+3s.
+6d. each.

 POST HASTE.

 A TALE OF HER MAJESTY'S MAILS.

 "The book should find a place in every boy's library; it is full of interest."-Leeds Mercury.